 Wherever there is a need for personal care, nursing assistants (NA), or nurses’ aides, are there.
-Nursing assistants work in nursing homes, assisted living, Hospice, hospitals, community based long-term care, correctional institutions, and other long-term care settings.
+Nursing assistants work in nursing homes, home care, assisted living, Hospice, hospitals, community based long-term care, correctional institutions, and other long-term care settings.

 Nursing assistants help patients of all ages perform the most basic daily tasks.
-They work under a nurse’s supervision, and since they have extensive daily contact with each patient, they play a key role in the lives of their patients and in keeping the nurse up to date on vital information about the patients’ conditions.
+They work under a licensed nurse’s supervision, and since they have extensive daily contact with each patient, they play a key role in the lives of their patients and in keeping the nurse up to date on vital information about the patients’ conditions.

 Nursing assistants provide assistance with such tasks as:

 - Bowel and bladder care

 - Taking vital signs (temp, pulse, blood pressures etc)

 - Helping patients walk with gait belts, walker, cane and other devices